andraugust/andraugust.github.io/hiring-problem.md

 Your objective is to hire the top-ranking candidate.
 What's your strategy?

-(Yes, I know this set-up isn't very realistic; hiring staff can and certainly do go back to previous interviewees and hire them.
-I'm going to keep the terminology though because in the literature and online I found the problem phrased this way.
-Personally I like to think of it as a marriage problem, where an interview is a date and you're trying to find the best person to marry; usually you can't go out with someone again if you tell them you want to look at someone else first ;).
+(Yes, I know this set-up isn't very realistic; interviewers can and certainly do go back to previous interviewees and hire them.
+I'm going to keep the hiring terminology though because in the literature and online I found the problem phrased this way.
+Personally I like to think of it as a marriage problem, where an interview is a date and you're trying to find the best person to marry; usually you can't go out with someone again if you tell them you want to look at someone else first!)

 ### The optimal strategy